Stop Saying “No”: How Technical Leaders Win Arguments With Transparency

-When we say, “no,” to a request, I’d venture to guess that you are not simply disregarding the idea as inane or unworthy of her attention.
+When we say, “no,” to a request, I’d venture to guess that you are not simply disregarding the idea as insane or unworthy of her attention.
 Just the opposite.
-In most cases, it’s not the first time you’ve heard the request, and you’ve already done the math in your head, measuring the tradeoffs and costs that such a project will consume, thus making an informed decision that it is too expensive, too timely, or too resource intensive, and thus irrational.
+In most cases, it’s not the first time you’ve heard the request, and you’ve already done the math in your head, measuring the tradeoffs and costs that such a project will consume, thus making an informed decision that it is too expensive, too timely, or too resource-intensive, and thus irrational.

 Frame Product Discussions in Business Terms

 Another way to think about this; Sales and Marketing leaders and C-suite executives make decisions based on what the return on that investment (ROI) will yield.
 The calculus is fairly simple: if the ROI of a thing is positive (that is, the expected benefits outweigh the costs), we invest that thing, if the ROI is negative, we don’t.
 Using that calculus, since building some new integration will allow sales teams to close new business, we must build it.
 The disconnect here is that they don’t have a full understanding of the investment or cost that will be required.